Table of Contents

 Step4: Build your project and copy the output dll files to:

-• Global: the folder with name Plugins under the folder containing the Docfx executable
+• Global: the folder that contains the Docfx executable.

 Hint: DocFX can merge templates, so we can specify multiple template folders as DocFX build -t {templateForRender},{templateForPlugins}.
 Each of the template folders should have a subfolder named Plugins with exported assemblies.